anamikalodhi01/AI-Chat-Bot/README.md

     ```

 ## Usage
-   Open the application in your browser.
+1. Open the application in your browser.
-   Type your question in the input field and click "Submit" to get a response from the chatbot.
+2. ype your question in the input field and click "Submit" to get a response from the chatbot.

 ## Linkedin Post link
 https://www.linkedin.com/posts/anamika-lodhi-b3a9a2289_ai-generativeai-geminipro-activity-7222599419144155136-kslR?utm_source=share&utm_medium=member_desktop